pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

-# Vapoursynth Portable Installation Tutorial for Windows (WIP)
+# Vapoursynth Portable Installation Tutorial for Windows (R73 or older)
 A short Guide to install Vapoursynth Portable, as well as everything one needs to get started.

 <br />